 One of the most interesting monuments of antiquity – the Dolmens – is located in Byala Treva area, near the village of Hlyabovo.

 The Dolmen near the village of Hlyabovo is the largest one in Bulgaria.
 The ancient monument dates back to the early Iron Age (approximately 1050 – 500 year BC).
-It is believed that the dolmens used to be built for people with high social status, but no evidence for a specific person has been found yet.
+It is believed that the dolmens used to be built for people with high social status.
 The dolmens near the village of Hlyabovo were declared a natural landmark by Order No 378 of 5 February 1964.

 Similar monuments can be seen in many places in Bulgaria, but among the most typical representatives of the megalithic culture are those in Bayamlaka area near the villages of Oryahovo and Plevun, Haskovo area.

 © All images, advertising and video materials and/or other information published on this website are property of the Ministry of Tourism and are protected by the Law on Copyright and Related Rights, according to the Bulgarian laws to all applicable international and relevant acts of the European Union.